sofgln/sofgln/README.md

 - 🌺 I seek to collaborate on projects full of creativity with diverse and interdisciplinary teams
 - 📲 You can contact me!
 Here's my e-mail: so.golnner@gmail.com
 - 🎨 I'm also interested in UX-UI design
-- 🌑 Fun fact: I love Taylor Swift.
+- 🌑 important fact: I love Taylor Swift.